keboola/connection-docs/overview/index.md

 In the background, behind the scenes, there is the [**Orchestrator**](/orchestrator/) (or Scheduler) component which allows everything to be fully automated.
-Orchestrator enables to specify what components should be executed in what order and when
-(specified intervals, specified times of the day, etc.)
+Orchestrator enables to specify what components should be executed in what order and when (specified intervals, specified times of the day, etc.).

 The whole warehouse or data lake cycle can be fully automated via [API](https://developers.keboola.com/automate/#automation).
 The end-to-end serverless solution automatically enables you to connect data sources, automatically store data